Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-\begin{rema} Quantum integrable systems, as defined in Section~\ref{sec:quantum}, come from pseudo\--differen\-tial operators, and hence are defined for an interval of values of $\h\in\interval[open left]0{\h_0}$.
+\begin{rema} We would like to stress the difference between recovering the rotation number directly from the spectrum, in a constructive way (Theorem~\ref{theo:A}), and simply proving the abstract injectivity result that the joint spectrum determines the rotation number (which means that if two systems have the same joint spectrum, then they must share the same rotation number, modulo Möbius transformations).
+The latter, which is of course a consequence of the former, is actually quite easier (it doesn't require any algorithm); in view of Proposition~\ref{prop:monodromy}, it is a direct consequence of Proposition~\ref{prop:A} which implies that the integral affine structure of $\textup{B}_r$ is determined by the joint spectrum.
+This fact was already exploited in~\cite{san-mono} to prove that classical monodromy determines quantum monodromy. \end{rema} \begin{rema} It would be quite interesting (and challenging) to extend our results to the case where the fibers of $F$ could have several connected components.
+The microlocal derivation of Bohr-Sommerfeld rules should continue to hold, giving rise, on the spectral side, to a superposition of several asymptotic lattices.
+In the one-dimensional case, it was possible to separate each contribution by a Fourier analysis~\cite{san-inverse}; however, in that case, because of dimension 1, the labelling problem was obvious; the multidimensional case is certainly much more involved and, to our knowledge, completely open. \end{rema} \begin{rema} Quantum integrable systems, as defined in Section~\ref{sec:quantum}, come from pseudo\--differen\-tial operators, and hence are defined for an interval of values of $\h\in\interval[open left]0{\h_0}$.
 For this reason, they are obviously $\h$-continuous, and one can apply Proposition~\ref{prop:drift} to detect their drift.
-However, the detection of the rotation number in Corollary~\ref{coro:A} does not use the $\h$-continuity.
+However, the detection of the rotation number in Theorem~\ref{theo:A} does not use the $\h$-continuity.
 As a consequence, it can in principle be applied to quantum integrable systems defined by Berezin-Toeplitz operators on compact, prequantizable symplectic manifolds, using the Bohr-Sommerfeld theory developed in~\cite{charles-bs}. \end{rema}

-We hope that the formalism of asymptotic lattices, that we have tried to develop here in a precise way, independently of any particular quantization scheme, should help attacking other inverse problems for quantum integrable systems (and in particular semitoric systems).
-It may also prove useful for the geometric quantization of Lagrangian fibrations, extending the first order Bohr-Sommerfeld quantization that is often used instead.
+We hope that the formalism of asymptotic lattices, that we have tried to develop here in a precise way, independently of any particular quantization scheme, should help attacking other inverse problems for quantum integrable systems.
+For instance, our analysis is already used in~\cite{san-yohann21} to solve the inverse spectral conjecture for semitoric systems; it may also prove useful for the geometric quantization of Lagrangian fibrations, extending the first order Bohr-Sommerfeld quantization that is often used instead.
 However, in order to get a more complete picture of asymptotic lattices \emph{vs.} joint spectra, one should include singularities of the moment map into the picture.